elunic/node-busboy-express/README.md

 An express middleware for `busboy`, with TypeScript typings.

+Works with ES5 if you include a global `Promise` library.

 ## Usage

 **Note**: if you get errors about incompatible definitions of `Express.Request.files`, enable the `skipLibCheck` TypeScript compiler option.